SAANN3/QtOpengl-try/README.md

 Also if you hold a left mouse button, you can change camera view(rotate camera)
 # How to use?
 Haven't tested on windows(i think it'll work) but on linux it straightforward - Clone repo, open QtCreator, open repo in it and run
+### P. S.
+Not having files in separate src folder and instead in root directory feels very weird to me